<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 As soon as a saving or result is reported, the questions begin immediately: Where does this figure come from, who validated it, and why is it not yet visible in the business results?
 Without clear definitions and a centralised way of measuring procurement results, discussions arise and achievements may be recognised late, or not at all.

-Procurement Team Management provides the structure needed to avoid these issues.
+Procurement Value Management provides the structure needed to avoid these issues.
 By recording every initiative as an “event,” using agreed definitions and a clear timeline, organisations create a single version of the truth that both Procurement and Finance can rely on.
 This approach increases transparency, strengthens accountability, and ensures the value of procurement becomes visible and measurable across the entire organisation.

 How to track Procurement savings